Sexuality in The Lord of the Rings: Tolkien's background

 The author of the bestselling fantasy novel The Lord of the Rings, J. R. R. Tolkien, was orphaned as a boy, his father dying in South Africa and his mother in England a few years later.
 He was brought up by his guardian, a Catholic priest, Father Francis Xavier Morgan, and educated at male-only grammar schools and then Exeter College, Oxford, which at that time had only male students.
 He joined the British Army's Lancashire Fusiliers and saw the horror of trench warfare, with life as an officer made more bearable by the support of a male batman or servant.
 After the war he became a professor of English Language at the University of Leeds, and then at the University of Oxford, where he taught at Pembroke College.
 At Oxford, he created an all-male literary group with another Oxford professor of English, C. S. Lewis, called the Inklings.

-Tolkien held conservative views about women, stating that men were active in their professions while women were inclined to domestic life.
+Tolkien held traditional views about women, stating that men were active in their professions while women were inclined to domestic life.
 While defending the role of women in The Lord of the Rings, the scholar of children's literature Melissa Hatcher wrote that "Tolkien himself, in reality, probably was the stodgy sexist Oxford professor that feminist scholars paint him out to be".

 Tolkien met another orphan, Edith Mary Bratt, when he was 16, and in the summer of 1909 they fell in love.
 Morgan prohibited them from meeting until Tolkien was 21; when Tolkien reached that age in 1913 he proposed to her, and they became engaged.
 They were married in 1916, linked by strong affection throughout their marriage.
 In 1917, on leave from the army, they went out together, visiting a wood near Roos in Yorkshire.
 There, Edith danced for him among the "hemlocks", as later in his fiction Lúthien danced for Beren, a story that formed the centrepiece of The Silmarillion.
 They had four children, to whom they were both devoted.
 Edith died in 1971, Tolkien two years later.